Branticus71/Project-3-Group-A/TechAnalysis.md

 alternating peaks and valleys then there may be a weak relationship between title length and shares or no relationship at all.

-## Summary statistics using the `describe` function from the `psych` package sorted by standard deviation.
+## Summary Statistics Using the `describe` Function from the `psych` Package Sorted by Standard Deviation.

 ``` r
 tab <-  describe(df_continuous, fast = TRUE)